Ex-Trump lawyer Michael Cohen taken back into federal custody

-WASHINGTON -- President Donald Trump's former personal lawyer and fixer, Michael Cohen, was returned to federal prison, weeks after his early release to serve the remainder of his sentence at home because of the coronavirus pandemic, his attorney Jeffrey Levine told news outlets Thursday.
+WASHINGTON -- President Donald Trump's former personal lawyer and fixer, Michael Cohen, was returned to federal prison, weeks after his early release to serve the remainder of his sentence at home because of the coronavirus pandemic, the federal Bureau of Prisons said Thursday.

+Cohen was taken to the Metropolitan Detention Center in Brooklyn after the Bureau of Prisons said he "refused the conditions of his home confinement."

 Cohen, who pleaded guilty to tax evasion, campaign finance fraud and lying to Congress, had been released May 21 on furlough as part of an attempt to slow the spread of the virus in federal prisons.
 Cohen, 53, began serving his sentence in May 2019 and had been scheduled to remain in prison until November 2021.